Books we want: An updated GURPS LITE

 Animals, races, monsters, aliens…

-Clearly, there’s no way to include useful lists of these creatures.
+Clearly, there’s no way to include big lists of these creatures.
 But, keeping in mind that where LITE can’t deliver the goods it can still give a peek at GURPS‘ potential, I’d welcome a simple note to the effect that animals, races, monsters, and so on are built and played in the same way as PCs in GURPS.
 (This may not be obvious to players of all game systems.)

 In an ideal world, LITE would include at least one sample animal (dog? horse?), one simple non-human race (Elf?), and one monster, just to show how it’s done.
 The text could serve to deliver important points for LITE GMs, like this: “For a character that isn’t a PC, the GM shouldn’t worry about its point total, or the point costs of its abilities.
 In addition, the GM should feel free to make up any needed abilities that aren’t covered by these rules.
 For example, to make a monster more dangerous, give it the ability to breathe fire – say, a flame that can be used up to three times in a fight as a regular Attack (roll vs DX) to hit a single foe for 1d+2 damage, unless blocked or dodged (parry not possible).
 Inventing things like this is a key part of the GM’s job!

 Alas.
 As nice as a critters section would be, it’d be a really hard fit for LITE‘s tight quarters.
-Then again: Note above that LITE for 3e squeezed in basics on non-humans and animals, plus stats for 11 animals!
+Then again: note above that LITE for 3e squeezed in basics on non-humans and animals, plus stats for 11 animals!

 Gear List